elmtree-askmo/cloudcannon-app/content/learn/engineering/can-you-explain-the-mineralogical-composition-of-aggregates-derived-from-igneous-rocks.md

 url: /learn/engineering/questions/can-you-explain-the-mineralogical-composition-of-aggregates-derived-from-igneous-rocks
 score: -1.0
 related_article1:
-    id: 120403
+    id: 120420
     title: >-
-        What are the most common applications of aggregates in civil construction?
+        What measures can be taken to prevent alkali-aggregate reactivity in concrete?
     subject: Engineering
-    url: /learn/engineering/questions/what-are-the-most-common-applications-of-aggregates-in-civil-construction
+    url: /learn/engineering/questions/what-measures-can-be-taken-to-prevent-alkaliaggregate-reactivity-in-concrete
 related_article2:
-    id: 120407
+    id: 120418
     title: >-
-        In what ways does the mineralogical composition of aggregates influence their mechanical properties?
+        What are the standard testing methods for assessing the granulometry of aggregates?
     subject: Engineering
-    url: /learn/engineering/questions/in-what-ways-does-the-mineralogical-composition-of-aggregates-influence-their-mechanical-properties
+    url: /learn/engineering/questions/what-are-the-standard-testing-methods-for-assessing-the-granulometry-of-aggregates
 related_article3:
-    id: 120417
+    id: 120412
     title: >-
-        Why is particle size distribution important in the context of aggregates?
+        What are the key physical properties of aggregates that are important for construction?
     subject: Engineering
-    url: /learn/engineering/questions/why-is-particle-size-distribution-important-in-the-context-of-aggregates
+    url: /learn/engineering/questions/what-are-the-key-physical-properties-of-aggregates-that-are-important-for-construction
 related_article4:
-    id: 120421
+    id: 120410
     title: >-
-        How do harmful substances in aggregates impact the durability of concrete?
+        What is the significance of specific gravity in the classification of aggregates?
     subject: Engineering
+    url: /learn/engineering/questions/what-is-the-significance-of-specific-gravity-in-the-classification-of-aggregates
+related_article5:
+    id: 120416
+    title: >-
+        How is laboratory testing of aggregates conducted and what parameters are typically assessed?
+    subject: Engineering
-    url: /learn/engineering/questions/how-do-harmful-substances-in-aggregates-impact-the-durability-of-concrete
+    url: /learn/engineering/questions/how-is-laboratory-testing-of-aggregates-conducted-and-what-parameters-are-typically-assessed
 ---

 &nbsp;